DynamoMTL/spree_shipstation/README.md

   config.shipstation_weight_units = "Grams" # Grams, Ounces or Pounds

+  # choose which number to send shipstation, use :shipment or :order, default is :shipment
+  config.shipstation_number = :shipment

   # if you prefer to send notifications via shipstation
   config.send_shipped_email = false
 end